aaronsb/mother-goose/docs/reference/tools.md

 4. `get_gosling_status`: Get a compact activity status report (working/idle) for goslings
 5. `send_prompt_to_gosling`: Send a follow-up prompt to a running gosling process
 6. `release_gosling`: Release a specific process
+7. `configure_circuit_breaker`: Configure safety limits to prevent token runaway
+8. `terminate_all_goslings`: Emergency killswitch to terminate all running processes

 ## Tool Details